NandiniJerripothula-14/mini_sql_engine/README.md

 ---

+## Architecture & Implementation

+### Query Execution Pipeline

+SQL Query
+↓
+[Parsing] → parser.py
+↓
+Parsed Query Dictionary
+↓
+[Filtering] → engine.py (WHERE)
+↓
+[Aggregation] → COUNT (if present)
+↓
+[Projection] → SELECT columns
+↓
+Formatted Output

+yaml
+Copy code

+---

+## Data Structures

+### In-Memory Table
+[
+{'id': '1', 'name': 'Alice', 'age': '30', 'country': 'USA'}, {'id': '2', 'name': 'Bob', 'age': '25', 'country': 'India'}
+]

+shell
+Copy code

+### Parsed Query Representation
+{
+'select_cols': ['name', 'age'],
+'from_table': 'employees',
+'where_clause': {
+'column': 'age',
+'operator': '>',
+'value': 30
+},
+'aggregate': None
+}

+yaml
+Copy code

+---

 ## Error Handling

-The engine gracefully handles:
+The engine handles errors gracefully, including:

 - Invalid SQL syntax
-- Querying a non-existent table
-- Selecting a non-existent column
+- Non-existent tables
+- Non-existent columns
+- Invalid WHERE conditions
-- Type mismatches in `WHERE` conditions
+- Type mismatch during comparisons

-Example error message:
+Example:
 Error: Column 'salary' does not exist

 yaml
 Copy code

-The application does not crash and always provides clear, informative messages.
+The application never crashes and always provides clear feedback.

 ---

-## Design and Implementation

-- CSV files are loaded using Python’s built-in `csv.DictReader`
-- Tables are stored in memory as `list[dict]`
-- SQL parsing is implemented using simple string processing
-- Query execution flow:
-  1. Load data (FROM)
-  2. Filter rows (WHERE)
-  3. Apply aggregation (COUNT)
-  4. Apply projection (SELECT)
-- Modular design ensures separation of concerns:
-  - `parser.py` → SQL parsing
-  - `engine.py` → Query execution
-  - `cli.py` → User interaction

----

 ## Limitations

-- Only `SELECT` queries are supported
-- Only one `WHERE` condition is allowed
+- Only one WHERE condition supported
-- Only `COUNT()` aggregation is implemented
+- Only COUNT aggregation is implemented
-- No support for:
-  - JOIN
-  - ORDER BY
+- No JOIN, GROUP BY, ORDER BY, or LIMIT
-  - INSERT / UPDATE / DELETE
+- No INSERT, UPDATE, or DELETE operations

 ---

+## Possible Enhancements

+- Multiple WHERE conditions (AND / OR)
+- Additional aggregates (SUM, AVG, MIN, MAX)
+- ORDER BY and GROUP BY
+- LIMIT clause
+- JOIN operations
+- Support for INSERT and UPDATE

+---

 ## Conclusion

-This project provides a clear and practical demonstration of how a basic SQL query engine works internally using Python.
+This project provides a clean and practical demonstration of how a basic SQL query engine works internally.
-It fulfills all submission and evaluation requirements by implementing data loading, parsing, filtering, aggregation, and CLI interaction in a clean and modular way.
+It emphasizes clarity, modular design, and correct execution of core SQL concepts using Python.

 ---

 ## Author

-Developed as a hands-on learning project to build a simplified in-memory SQL query engine using Python.
+Developed as a hands-on learning project to understand SQL parsing and execution by building a simplified in-memory database engine using Python.